 How much does it cost?

-The Grossglockner has the most expensive toll in Austria (36 Euros per car in 2018), but if the weather is good it's worth every penny!
-This could very well be the highlight of your driving holiday in Austria!
+Grossglockner has the most expensive toll fee in Austria (40 Euros per car in 2023 for petrol/diesel cars), but if the weather is good it's worth every penny!
+This could very well be the highlight of your road trip in Austria!

 What do you need to think about before you hit the road?

 - Check your brakes!
-If you have a rental car, you should hopefully have a recently serviced car, but if you are driving on a driving holiday with your own car - check the brakes before departure.
+If you have a rental car, you should hopefully have a recently serviced car, but if you are driving on a road trip with your own car - check the brakes before departure.
 Shift down and use the engine brake, otherwise the car will very quickly smell of burnt brakes...

 - Keep an eye on the weather!
 Especially during spring and autumn, snow storms can roll in quickly.
 Don't go if the weather looks bad!
 It's chilly all year round at the high altitude, so bring warm clothes so you can discover nature without freezing!